-Interested in a source of extra income that doesn’t interfere with your other activities, but that “could” become a substantial revenue stream?
+Interested in a source of extra income that doesn’t interfere with your other activities, but could become a major revenue stream?
 Keep reading…

 What An Affiliate Does.

-A Design Valet Affiliate’s (DVA) objective is to promote Design Valet and its services to businesses, entrepreneurs, social circles, etc., through conventional and innovative means, including but not limited to Personal Networking, Social Media, Emails, Ground Promotions, etc.
+A Design Valet Affiliate’s (DVA) job is to promote Design Valet and its services to businesses, entrepreneurs, personal circles, etc., through conventional and innovative means, including but not limited to Personal Networking, Social Media, Emails, Ground Promotions, etc.

-DVA’s may employ a wide range of promotional strategies, so long as they are 100% ethical, legal, and do not reflect negatively on Design Valet.
+DVAs may employ a wide range of promotional strategies, so long as they are 100% ethical/legal, and do not negatively affect Design Valet.